-Our Common Shares are categorized as "penny stock", which may make it more difficult for investors to buy and sell our Common Shares due to suitability requirements.
+Our Common Shares may be categorized as "penny stock" if the market price falls below \$5.00, which may make it more difficult for investors to buy and sell our Common Shares due to suitability requirements.

-Our Common Shares are considered "penny stock".
+Our Common Shares may be categorized as "penny stock" if the market price of our Common Shares falls below \$5.00.
 The SEC has adopted Rule 15g-9 which generally defines "penny stock" to be any equity security that has a market price less than \$5.00 per share or an exercise price of less than \$5.00 per share, subject to certain exceptions.
 The price of our Common Shares is significantly less than \$5.00 per share.
 This designation imposes additional sales practice requirements on broker-dealers who sell to persons other than established customers and "accredited investors".
 The penny stock rules require a broker-dealer buying securities to disclose certain information concerning the transaction, obtain a written agreement from the purchaser and determine that the purchaser is reasonably suitable to purchase the securities given the increased risks generally inherent in penny stocks.
 These rules may restrict the ability and/or willingness of brokers or dealers to buy or sell our Common Shares, either directly or on behalf of their clients, may discourage potential stockholders from purchasing our Common Shares, or may adversely affect the ability of stockholders to sell their shares.